isomerpages/moe-esp/pages/Our Schools.md

 description: ""
 ---
 <h4>What does the Eco Stewardship Programme look like in schools?</h4>
-<p>While all schools are already onboard the ESP, each school’s ESP journey
+<p>While all schools are already onboard the Eco Stewardship Programme (ESP),
-is unique.&nbsp;This contributes to a rich educational landscape that offers students diverse opportunities to learn about sustainability.
-Explore how schools are nurturing stewards of the environment through this <a href="https://www.schoolbag.edu.sg/story/from-abc-to-eco-growing-next-gen-eco-stewards/" class="Hyperlink SCXW81721873 BCX8" rel="noreferrer noopener" target="_blank"><u>interactive story</u></a> on
+each school’s ESP journey is unique.&nbsp;This contributes to a rich educational landscape that offers students diverse opportunities to learn about sustainability.
+Explore how schools are nurturing stewards of the environment through this
+<a href="https://www.schoolbag.edu.sg/story/from-abc-to-eco-growing-next-gen-eco-stewards/" class="Hyperlink SCXW81721873 BCX8" rel="noreferrer noopener" target="_blank"><u>interactive story</u>
-MOE Schoolbag and the news articles linked below.</p>
+</a>on MOE Schoolbag and the news articles linked below.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>